ChristopherCarignan/spotify-featuRed-playlist/README.md

 Now here comes the fun bit.
 The next function will analyze all of the acoustic/audio features for all of the songs in your playlist, and perform a principal components analysis (PCA) on all of these features.
 This will extract underlying patterns in your listening habits that you probably didn't even know were there!
-This function may take a bit of time if you have many songs in the playlist, because we'll need to take some breaks if your API requests are getting to quick/numerous:
+This function may take a bit of time if you have many songs in the playlist, because we'll need to take some breaks if your API requests are getting too quick/numerous:

     payload <- analyze_playlist_features(plfeatures, token)